->

-> Squadron 42, the single player campaign, is expected to be content-complete in 2017, with an unknown amount of time to follow for polish.
-The commercial launch of the MMO portion of Star Citizen is still unclear, but given that Alpha 4.0 will likely be released in Late 2017, it is likely that a beta will be released in 2018 with a stable release in 2019.
-However, these are estimates and release dates often change.
+Squadron 42, the single player campaign, is expected to be content-complete in 2017, with an unknown amount of time to follow for polish.
+The date of commercial launch of the MMO portion of Star Citizen is still unclear.
+Some of the future plans are described in the Upcoming Patches article.

->

-> What are the latest features currently in the game?
+What are the latest features currently in the game?

 You can find the latest features in the live Alpha here.